codejake/hackintosh-guide/README.md

 ## Pre-installation

+### BIOS/UEFI

+* Load Optimized Defaults
+* If you're going to do virtualization, turn on VT and VMX, otherwise you can leave it off.
+Ignore the instructions that tell you to turn it off.
+It installs and works fine with them on.
+* Set your Q-Fan Controls to Silent for that quiet Mac-like sound.
+For a while, I had a 2018 Mac Mini and I couldn't tell which machine was *quieter*.
+* Don't mess with the iGPU or iGPU Multi-Monitor settings as suggested in some tutorials, it's pretty flakey on this motherboard.
+Use the NoVPA/WhateverGreen flags mentioned below.

 ### (Optional) Swap out the Wi-Fi/Bluetooth Card

 Your motherboard comes with a very small Wi-Fi/Bluetooth m.2 card.
 It's a great card that works wonderfully in Windows 10.
 However, there are currently no macOS drivers for it.
 Your best option is the Dell DW 1560 Wi-Fi/Bluetooth card.
 You do not need any sort of daughterboard or converter board.
 It's a "simple" swap-out.